Ludmila Vasileva

-Ludmila Vasileva (born 18 October 1984 in Belozersk, Russia) is a Russian wheelchair fencer.
+Ludmila Vasileva (born 18 October 1984 in Belozersk, Soviet Union) is a Russian wheelchair fencer.
 She fences in the foil and épée in category B. Ludmila is a four-time European champion, world champion, and bronze medalist at the 2020 Summer Paralympics Games in Tokyo (Japan).
 She competes under the flag of the Russian Paralympic Committee.

 Early life

 At age three, she stopped walking because of a spinal cord cyst (spina bifida).
 All efforts of doctors didn't give any results.
 But the girl did not give up and began to fight for real life: she graduated from a music school and sang as part of the World Children's Choir of Disabled Children under the auspices of UNESCO.
 Ludmila even went on stage with outstanding opera artists like Montserrat Caballe, Maria Guleghina, in the Vatican City, and others.

 From 2003 to 2008, she studied at the Moscow State Social and Humanitarian Institute for people with musculoskeletal disorders.